ibm-cloud-docs/text-to-speech/voices.md

 Enhanced neural voices achieve a slightly higher degree of natural-sounding speech.
 Enhanced neural voices support both IPA and SPR for word and phoneme customization; neural voices support only IPA.

-For more information about the service's neural voice technology, see

--   The blog post [{{site.data.keyword.ibmwatson_notm}} {{site.data.keyword.texttospeechshort}}: Neural Voices Generally Available](https://medium.com/ibm-watson/ibm-watson-text-to-speech-neural-voices-added-to-service-e562106ff9c7){: external}
--   The research paper [High quality, lightweight and adaptable {{site.data.keyword.texttospeechshort}} using LPCNet](https://arxiv.org/abs/1905.00590){: external}
+For more information about the service's neural voice technology, see the research paper [High quality, lightweight and adaptable {{site.data.keyword.texttospeechshort}} using LPCNet](https://arxiv.org/abs/1905.00590){: external}.

 ## Specifying a voice for speech synthesis
 {: #specify-voice}